 Altogether, the solutions obtained with the DG method possessed in general small errors to the reference curves.
 Apart from the cut line at y = 1 on the triangular grid, the results computed with the SUPG method were likewise good.
 An incorrect position of the interior layer is the reason for the large errors of the solutions computed by FVM.
-Solutions obtained with the
+Despite the suppression of global underand overshoots, solutions obtained with the FEMTVD scheme possessed wiggles at the layers.
+Large differences to the reference curves could be observed often for the solutions obtained with the SOLD method and the CIP method.